 You can make this recipe in just a couple of hours - start at 3:00PM and you'll have great smoked fish for supper.

-This makes enough brine for 2 pounds of catfish fillets.
+This makes enough brine for 2 pounds of catfish fillets or smaller, whole cats.

 Stir until salt is completely dissolved.
 Put fillets in a plastic freezer bag, pour in the brine, and refrigerate for one hour.